 The car game.
 He hadn’t thought of that in years.

 He was suddenly taken back to lazy summer afternoons sitting on the front porch with his dad.

 It was more of a stoop really, forming the entrance to his childhood home.
 No elegant wrap-around porch with a swing like he always dreamed of having.
 Just five concrete steps leading up to the front entrance.
-Room enough at the top for a white pillar on each side of the hunter green door.
+Room enough at the top for a white pillar on each side of the hunter-green door.
 No pretty potted plants.
 Simple.
 No frills, yet welcoming in its simplicity.
 Like his dad.
-The only decoration, a thermometer attached to one pillar.
-In winter, a snow shovel propped behind the other pillar.
+The only decoration was a thermometer attached to one pillar.
+In winter, a snow shovel could always be found leaning against the back of the other pillar.

 But, it was not winter he was remembering now.
 It was warm sun-filled days that invited front-porch sitting.
 They would play a game.
 They would try to guess what color car would drive down their St. Clair Avenue and pass by next.
 Sometimes it would be a prediction of the type of vehicle.
 Truck, motorcycle, car.
 He had always been so thrilled when he got it right.
 His dad had been thrilled for him.
 His dad had always delighted in seeing his son happy.

 The game he played now was a bit darker.
 If he fell now, what color hood would he dent?
 Would it be a taxi?
 Would he ruin someone’s shiny new Beamer?
-Would he total some blue collar’s beater?
+Would he total some blue-collar beater?
 This game wasn’t very fun.
 Maybe he should play a different one.

 A good proposal.
 That was something better, more positive, to focus on.
 Sandra had been thrilled with his marriage proposal.
 It had been one of his most brilliant creative moments.